Diocese of Portland: 1925 to 1950

-1950 to present
+1950 to 2000

-In 1952, Pope Pius XII appointed Feeney as coadjutor bishop of the diocese.
+In 1952, Pius XII appointed Feeney as coadjutor bishop of the diocese.
 When McCarthy died in 1955, Feeney automatically became the new bishop of Portland.

 Feeney opened new rectories, convents, schools, social centers, parish halls, and the diocesan chancery.
-In what he described as his greatest accomplishment, Feeney eliminated the diocesan debt burden dating back to the 1930's.
-In 1967, Reverend Peter Leo Gerety from the Archdiocese of Hartford was appointed by Pope Paul VI as coadjutor bishop of Portland to assist Feeney.
+In what he described as his greatest accomplishment, Feeney eliminated the diocesan debt burden dating back to the 1930s.
+In 1967,Peter Gerety from the Archdiocese of Hartford was appointed by Pope Paul VI as coadjutor bishop of Portland to assist Feeney.
 When Feeney died in 1969, Gerety automatically succeeded him as bishop of Portland.

 As bishop, Gerety implemented the liturgical reforms of the Second Vatican Council by modernizing the Cathedral of the Immaculate Conception, through the removal of the high altar, cathedra, pulpit, and communion rail.
-He also provided housing for the elderly and expanded the fiocesan Bureau of Human Relations.
-In 1970, Paul VI appointed Reverend Edward O'Leary as auxiliary bishop in Portland.
+He also provided housing for the elderly and expanded the diocesan Bureau of Human Relations.
+In 1970, Paul VI appointed Edward O'Leary as auxiliary bishop in Portland.
 When Gerety left Portland in 1974 to become archbishop of the Archdiocese of Newark, the pope appointed O'Leary as Gerety's replacement.

 During his tenure, O'Leary addressed the problem of an increasing Catholic population in the diocese with a decline in the number of priests.
 He encouraged the greater involvement of laity and women in church administration, and developed a system of parish councils.
 The diocese also joined the Maine Council of Churches during this time.
-Pope John Paul II appointed Revered Joseph Gerry as auxiliary bishop of the diocese in 1986.
-After O'Leary resigned as bishop in 1988, the pope appointed Gerry as his replacement.
+Pope John Paul II in 1988 appointed Auxiliary Bishop Joseph Gerry from the Diocese of Manchester as the next bishop of Portland when O'Leary resigned that year.

+2000 to present

-Gerry consolidated Maine parishes in Old Town, Lisbon, and Waterville and opened St. Dominic Regional High School in Auburn, Maine, in 2002.On March 9, 2002 Gerry removed two priests from ministry in the diocese.
-The two men, Michael Doucette and John Audibert, had admitted to sexually abusing different boys during the 1980s.
-Gerry said that the men would not be transferred to other parishes.
+Gerry consolidated Maine parishes in Old Town, Lisbon, and Waterville and opened St. Dominic Regional High School in Auburn in 2002.

 After Gerry's retirement in 2004, Pope Benedict XVI appointed Auxiliary Bishop Richard.
-J. Malone from the Archdiocese of Boston as the new bishop.
-On May 29, 2012, Benedict XVI named Malone as bishop of the Diocese of Buffalo.
-On December 18, 2013, Pope Francis named Auxiliary Bishop Robert Deeley of the Archdiocese of Boston, as Malone's successor in Portland.
-He was installed in a Mass at the Cathedral of the Immaculate Conception on February 14, 2014.
-Deeley is the current bishop of the Diocese of Portland.
+J. Malone from Boston as the new bishop.
+In 2012 Benedict XVI named Malone as bishop of the Diocese of Buffalo.
+In 2013, Pope Francis named Auxiliary Bishop Robert Deeley of Boston as Malone's successor in Portland.

+On February 13, 2024, Pope Francis announced the appointment of James T. Ruggieri from the Diocese of Providence as Deeley's successor.